Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

-I finally realized the secret ingredient to success.
-We've all heard the expression "Fake It 'Til You Make It."
-Yes, this is true, but the most important aspect of this saying is making sure you believe in you.
-If you believe in you, others will too, no matter what it is you are trying to do in this lifetime.
-I know because I've been there.
+We've all heard the expression "fake it 'til you make it."
+Yes, this is true, but the most important aspect of this saying is making sure you believe in yourself.
+If you believe in yourself, others will too, no matter what it is you are trying to do in this lifetime.

-Perhaps you want to become a photojournalist, maybe you want to kickstart a startup—you may have dreams of becoming the next big Youtuber, revolutionizing the world with a new philosophy, traveling the world working with animals, or writing your book.
-A lot of great high-achieving people were in your shoes too—they had no support.
+Perhaps you want to become a photojournalist, maybe you want to kickstart a startup—you may have dreams of becoming the next big YouTuber, revolutionizing the world with a new philosophy, traveling the world working with animals, or writing your book.
+A lot of great high-achieving people were in your shoes too and they had no support.
 I've been there too.
-This is what I learned to live by:
+This is what I learned to live by.

 - Fake It and You Will Make It

 - Be True to Your Reputation

 - Give a Little to Get a Lot